notes-for-computer-science/discrete-math/content/set-card-inf.md

 For the remainder of this subsection, let's demonstrate some of these to show some of the equalities.

 And for fun, we'll prove some of the equivalences.
-The proofs will be quite long so I've made them collapsible.
+The proofs will be quite long but they're collapsible so hopefully the page isn't too large.

 > [!Theorem]
 > $\lvert \mathbb{N} \rvert = \lvert \mathbb{Z} \rvert$